4. FISH LOGS Tiles

 I (and many others) called it that because that’s all the sign out front ever said.
 Just a simple advertisement for the signature dish: “FISH LOGS.”

-Thankfully, there’s a few great records of a now closed business and the food it was famous for.
+Thankfully, there’s a few great accounts of a now closed business and the food it was famous for.
 In addition to the City Beat piece, local “food etymologist” Dann Woellert (who I spoke with for this story on root beer stands), has a wonderful write-up on the Old Timber Inn.
 A business that always appeared closed, but didn’t really shutter until a few years ago when it seems, sadly, the proprietor passed away.

-Fish Logs yarn bomb.
+FISH LOGS yarn bomb.

 September 2023.